Skip to main content

 bio: '',

-role: 'Developer', // Default value for the select
+role: 'Developer', // Default value for select

-newsletter: true, // Default value for the checkbox
+newsletter: true, // Default for checkbox

 });